python/cpython/Doc/library/zipfile.rst

    e.g. 'dir/file.txt', 'dir/', or ''.
 Defaults to the empty string, indicating the root.

-Path objects expose the following features of :module:`pathlib.Path`
+Path objects expose the following features of :mod:`pathlib.Path`
 objects:

 .. attribute:: Path.name